 Ideal native bee habitat enrichments should: (1) be easy to construct, (2) be low cost, and (3) ideally have the potential to provide farmers with a supplemental income source.
 If farmers are able to harvest bee larvae (pupa cocoons), they can sell them to other orchard owners or to the public (e.g. to boost their backyard vegetable garden yields).
 In the current study, we will investigate a prototype habitat enrichment that meets all three criteria.

 The project had 2 main objectives or goals.

-The main goal of the study is to evaluate the potential of native bee habitat enrichment to boost native bee abundances of previously identified target bee species, as well as provide farmers with a supplemental income source.
+The main goal of the study was to evaluate the potential of native bee habitat enrichment to boost native bee abundances of previously identified target bee species, as well as provide farmers with a supplemental income source.

-The secondary goal is to continue surveying native bees for a sixth year within the apple orchards, with a focus specifically on the apple bloom periods.
+The secondary goal was to continue surveying native bees for a sixth year within the apple orchards, with a focus specifically on the apple bloom periods.
 Significant weather changes, perhaps due to global warming, have resulted in drastically different growing seasons during the past 5 years.
 The apple bloom shifted 4-5 weeks earlier during the past 2-3 years, occurring in March.
 Last year the weather shifted back to the typical bloom in April.
 Native bees abundance and diversity significantly varied during these blooms.
-These much earlier apple blooms can impact which native bees are present to pollinate the flowers (e.g. mason bees, Osmia species, are more important during early apple blooms).
+These much earlier apple blooms can impact which native bees are present to pollinated the flowers (e.g. mason bees, Osmia species, are more important during early apple blooms).